jeremy-adamson/reading-notes-201/session/class_03.md

-# HTML Liscs, Control Flow with JS, and the CSS Box Model
+# HTML Lists, Control Flow with JS, and the CSS Box Model

 ## HTML